AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 |-|-|-|
 |A day and a half|A day and a half|<span style="color:green">10/20/2023</span>|

-## Collect the teams' rushs
+## Collect the teams' rushes

-Collect the rushs made by the teams during the project to make the video montage.
+Collect the rushes made by the teams during the project to make the video montage.

 In progress.